PhantomZone54/pbrp_compressed_sources/README.md

 # TWRP Compressed Sources

-### Compressed Repo and/or Non-repo Folders of Custom Recovery Projects
+### Compressed Repo Folders of Custom Recovery Projects

 Sometimes it is hard to get the _repo files_ to build _TWRP_
 :worried: